 THE COMMEMORATION OF THE BEHEADING OF SAINT JOHN THE BAPTIST

-During the Divine Liturgy H.H.B. our Father and Patriarch of Jerusalem Theophilos and Hagiotaphite Fathers came for veneration.
+During the Divine Liturgy, H.H.B. our Father and Patriarch of Jerusalem Theophilos came for veneration, accompanied by Hagiotaphite Fathers.

-The Patriarchal and Episcopal Entourage and the congregation were offered a fasting reception by the renovator of the Monastery, the Master of Ceremonies of the Patriarchate, Archimandrite Bartholomew.
+The Patriarchal and Episcopal entourages and the congregation were offered a reception by the hardworking Hegoumen Archimandrite Bartholomew.